kristianmandrup/libraries/README.md

 Libraries loader for Broccoli to make it easier and more efficient.
 We should avoid re-packaging every javascript library as a simple Ember CLI addon wrapper!!

+Please read the blog post introducing [libraries](http://infomatrix-blog.herokuapp.com/post/libraries)

 ## Why?

 This project was created in response to ember-cli [#2177](https://github.com/stefanpenner/ember-cli/issues/2177).
-It aims to make it easier and more flexible to configure libraries to be imported by Broccoli.
+It aims to make it easier and more flexible to configure libraries to be imported by Broccoli or similar use cases.

 ## Status